rehierl/abstract-properties/11-x-hierarchies/12-1-hierarchy-of-strings/1-0-setup-of-strings.md

 not contradict each other - e.g. the ancestor of a node in the path graph of a string is no descendant of that node in another string.

-* the intersection between any two strings must be empty or a substring to both
+* the intersection between two strings must be empty or a substring to both
 * the union of two strings must be a forest, a tree or a path graph

 Note that, in the case of coupled strings, **the first node of one** string